Smile Point Dental Victoria

 How long is root canal recovery?

-Treatment of an inflamed or infected root canal is done in order to save the innermost and nerve-controlled part of a tooth, the root canal, which contains the tissue and nerves that cause hot and cold sensations.
-An infected root canal is accessed by drilling into the tooth, removing all the infected tissues, and filling the canal to restore optimal dental health.
-There are no other options to prevent complete decay of a tooth if the bacterial infection has spread to the pulp chamber.
+A root canal treatment is essential for addressing an inflamed or infected root canal, helping to save the innermost, nerve-filled part of a tooth.
+This area, known as the root canal, contains vital tissue and nerves that contribute to hot and cold sensations.
+During root canal treatment, the dentist carefully accesses the infected root canal by drilling into the tooth, removing all infected tissues, and filling the canal to restore optimal oral health.
+When a bacterial infection reaches the pulp chamber, there are few alternatives to prevent complete tooth decay, making a root canal treatment crucial.

 Healing Time for Root Canals